NVIDIA/proxyfs/docs/source/architecture/background.rst

 ProxyFS: A write-journaled, extent-based filesystem
 ===================================================

-ProxyFS is a write-journaled, extend-based filesystem that utilizes properties of an object storage backend.
+ProxyFS is a write-journaled, extent-based filesystem that utilizes properties of an object storage backend.
 In this section we will cover the motivation and rationale behind the ProxyFS architecture.